 - The funds will solely be used towards trail acquisition, design, and construction.

-ABI’s Economic Development team will begin work with individual businesses as well as business associations and Community Improvement Districts to build a plan to address their needs through a comprehensive economic development plan.
+ABI’s Economic Development team began working with and soliciting feedback from individual businesses, business associations, and Community Improvement Districts to build a plan to address their needs through a comprehensive economic development plan.

-Multiple departments will explore the next steps in procuring minority-owned firms as construction projects advance.
+Multiple departments continue to explore the next steps in procuring minority-owned firms as construction projects advance.

 ABI issued a call for volunteers to form a stakeholder advisory board.

-The additional 2 mills will appear on commercial and multi-family property owners’ tax bills.
-Collection will begin when tax bills are due.
+The additional 2 mills appeared on commercial and multi-family property owners’ tax bills.
+Collection begins when tax bills are due.